 For a while now, I had been coveting one of those lovely small walnut jeweler's toolboxes with all the drawers, such as this one, but HolyCow, They're Expensive!
 I just couldn't justify spending that kind of money on something I wasn't even sure I had a use for.
 But I still wanted one.
 Lacking a rich uncle that I could hint to for Christmas, I shelved the idea.
 Then, I stumbled across the local Makerspace and their laser cutter.

 You've probably heard the old saying, "When the only tool you have is a hammer, everything looks like a nail."
 Well, when you suddenly gain access to a laser, everything starts to look like a laser project!
 A small voice in my head started saying, "Make yourself a toolbox, you dummy!"
 Now one should always be cautious about listening to voices, but in this case it sounded like a good idea.

-This box is now available as a kit or assembled in my Etsy shop!
+This box is now available as a kit in my Etsy shop!

 Step 1: Design

 When I first started using our local laser cutter, I was introduced to Adobe Illustrator, and I immediately Hated it.
 The big software companies like to justify the price of their offerings by throwing everything including the kitchen sink into the program, 90% of which nobody ever uses or even knows about.
 They also seem to specialize in "User-Unfriendly" interfaces.

 I had dabbled a little with Inkscape (Which doesn't cost $#X# and is actually Free!), and it didn't take me long to